Condo insurance vs. homeowners insurance: What’s the difference?

 What’s the difference between condo and homeowners insurance?

-The main difference between homeowners insurance and condo or co-op insurance is how much property you’re responsible for covering.
+The main difference between homeowners insurance and condo or co-op insurance is how much dwelling coverage you need to purchase to cover the structure of your property from accidental fires, windstorms, and other covered damages or losses.

 Condo insurance